tosdr/blog/README.md

-To add a new post, right a new file in markdown (.mdwn) in /posts/
+To add a new post, write a new file in markdown (.mdwn) in /posts/

 This blog uses http://ikiwiki.info